twitter/finagle/finagle-mysql/README.md

     )
     * protocol/Capability.scala, Codec.scala

- Note: This client only supports protocol version 4.1 and above.
+ Note: This client only supports protocol version 4.1 (available in MySQL version 4.1 and above).
 This is strictly enforced during authentication with a MySQL server.

 **Requests** - Most requests sent to the server are Command Requests.
 They contain a command byte and any arguments that are specific to the command.
 Command Requests are sent to the server as a MySQL Packet.
 The first byte of the packet body must contain a valid command byte followed by the arguments.
 Within finagle-mysql, each Request object has a data field which defines the body of the Packet.
 Requests are translated into a logical MySQL Packet by the toChannelBuffer method when they reach the Encoder.